open-telemetry/opentelemetry.io/content/en/blog/2024/elastic-contributes-continuous-profiling-agent.md

 [Elastic's donation of its continuous profiling agent](https://github.com/open-telemetry/community/issues/1918).

 This marks a significant milestone in establishing profiling as a core telemetry signal in OpenTelemetry.
-Elastic’s [eBPF](https://ebpf.io/) profiling agent observes code across different programming languages and runtimes, third-party libraries, kernel operations, and system resources with low CPU and memory overhead in production.
+Elastic’s [eBPF based](https://ebpf.io/) profiling agent observes code across different programming languages and runtimes, third-party libraries, kernel operations, and system resources with low CPU and memory overhead in production.
 Both, SREs and developers can now benefit from these